 The premium labels which include Penfolds Bin 389 Cabernet Shiraz, Bin 407 Cabernet Sauvignon and a very small allocation of Bin 95 Grange, are available only at Madhulika Bhattacharya Dhall‘s La Cave Fine Wines, Select City Walk Saket, New Delhi, three outlets of La Cave Nature’s Basket in Mumbai and a few select five-stars and stand-alone hotels

-Sam Stephens, Singapore-based Winemaking Brand Ambassador of Penfolds and Yodissen Mootoosamy, Regional Business Manager Treasury Wine Estates (TWE), who were in India for the re-launch event, said that they were happy with the growth of India’s imported wine market and the demand for Australian wines, especially the interest shown in Penfolds.
+Sam Stephens, Singapore-based Winemaking Brand Ambassador of Penfolds and Yodissen Mootoosamy, Regional Business Manager Treasury Wine Estates (TWE), who was in India for the re-launch event, said that they were happy with the growth of India’s imported wine market and the demand for Australian wines, especially the interest shown in Penfolds.

-Let us hope that wine lovers in India continue their special relationship with Penfolds, Australian national treasure and one of the world’s greatest wine brands.
+Let us hope that wine lovers in India continue their special relationship with Penfolds, an Australian national treasure and one of the world’s greatest wine brands.

 By: Lavina Kharkwal

 This article first appeared in Vol 4-Issue 4 (May 2018-July 2018) of “The Luxury Collection Magazine”.